1 Collect pothole evidence

 Potholes usually appear in the winter months and early spring, as the mix of cold and warmer temperatures causes rain water on the road to expand and contract.
 But, utility works can also create cracks in the surface of roads.

-Potholes can cause serious damage to vehicles and people if an accident arises as a result of one, so the first thing to do if you hit a pothole is to document what’s happened, as well as any damage.
+Potholes can cause serious damage to vehicles and people if an accident arises as a result of one, so the first thing to do if you hit a pothole is to document what’s happened and any damage caused.

 A good way to do this is to photograph the pothole, showing its depth if you're able to by including something like a road sign or lamppost to show scale.

 You should also photograph any damage to your vehicle or bike.

 Try to collect your photographic evidence on the day the you ran over the pothole, if you can.

 It's worth noting that if you try to make a claim before collecting photographic evidence of the pothole, you may find it difficult to get pothole compensation if the council has since repaired the pothole.

 In addition to taking photos, document the road name and where on the road the pothole is.

 It’s also a good idea to document any factors that may make the pothole a particular risk, for example, if it’s in the middle of a junction.

 If you're a cyclist looking to claim for property damage or personal injury caused by a pothole in the road, you should go through the same pothole reporting process as other road users.